Student Living Made Simple

 Student Living is not complicated; don’t overthink it.
 Living and teaching fundamental principles of love, responsibility, respect, kindness, honesty, cooperation, and forgiveness is Student Living.
 Make Student Living a daily part of your work.

-- What made this apartment special?
+- What made these apartments special?

 - What principles and/or values did you see in action?